 All classes must begin and end on time.
 The course has been aligned to the high school bell schedule and meets for the required number of hours as listed on the course syllabus to comply with contact hour requirements.
-In addition, office hour requirements for the semester have been factored into the total class time each semester to allow for instructors to answer student questions and provide overall additional student support (e.g., tutoring).
+In addition, office hours are required, so these should be scheduled at the site, either before or after class, in concert with Instruction to answer student questions and provide overall additional student support (e.g., tutoring).
 It is important to instruct and/or supervise students during all class times.
 Establish and consistently enforce appropriate classroom rules and procedures.
 These should be addressed in the course syllabus.